LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/relationsFunctions/functions.md

 Visually there are no two points on the graph of the function that have the same y-coordinate.
 This also means that $|A| \leq |B|$ because each element in the domain is mapped to a unique element in the codomain.

-<Image
+{{< figure
-    src="/maths/functionsInjective.png"
+  src="/images/maths/functionsInjective.png"
-    caption="Example of injective and non-injective functions and their graphs." width={800}
+  alt="Example of injective and non-injective functions and their graphs." caption="Example of injective and non-injective functions and their graphs." width="700"
-/>
+>}}

 ### Surjective